Configure the expiration policy for Office 365 groups

 - Any Office 365 group that is deleted can be restored within 30 days by the group owners or the administrator.

-Configuring and using the expiration policy for Office 365 groups requires you to have on hand Azure AD Premium licenses for all members of the groups to which the expiration policy is applied.
+Configuring and using the expiration policy for Office 365 groups requires you to possess Azure AD Premium licenses for the members of all groups to which the expiration policy is applied.